This post may contain affiliate links. Please read my disclosure.

 Last month, I was invited to attend a tasting of District American Kitchen’s fall menu.
-There was so much good food, but my favorite was the dish that I ordered, the Grilled Macaroni & Cheese Sandwich.
-Talk about comfort food with a twist.
-In fact..that’s pretty much the whole concept of the restaurant.
+There was so much good food, but my favorite was the Grilled Macaroni and Cheese Sandwich.
+Talk about comfort food with a twist!
+In fact, that’s pretty much the whole concept of the restaurant.

-Yep…that’s pretty much it…there are few other minor ingredients like milk and flour, but this is it folks!
+Yep, that’s pretty much it… There are few other minor ingredients like milk and flour, but this is it folks!

-I can’t wait to sink my teeth into this baby…
+I can’t wait to sink my teeth into more grilled mac and cheese sandwiches!

-Grilled Macaroni & Cheese Sandwiches
+Grilled Mac and Cheese Sandwiches

 - 8 slices Texas toast, prepared

-- 8 oz large elbow noodles, cooked
+- 8 oz large elbow macaroni, cooked

-- 8 oz sausage, sliced thin
+- 8 oz kielbasa sausage, sliced thin

 - 1/4 tsp onion powder

-- 1 tbl butter
+- 1 tbsp butter

-- 1 tbl flour
+- 1 tbsp flour